Pyroan/stringtheory/README.md

 Ideally using Simulated Annealing, but we'll see if I can even get that far.

-Next step: not regenerate all the strings from scratch every turn (only change the full table if the # of nodes changes.)
-(if we weren't lazy we wouldn't even have to regenerate the whole table from scratch but meh.)
+Next step: figuring out how to make an image of the strings in the same resolution as the image for the evaluator.

 Each string is identified by its source node (always less than its destination node), its destination node, and type